Industrial Application of Inorganic Chemistry

 Electrochemistry

 Electrochemistry involves the study of chemical reactions that occur in electrochemical cells.
-This concept is crucial in industries like electroplating, battery production, and electrochemical water treatment.
+This concept is crucial in industries like electroplating, battery production, electrochemical water treatment, and corrosion prevention.

 Coordination Chemistry

 Coordination chemistry investigates the interactions between metal ions and ligands.
-It has applications in catalysis, medicinal chemistry, and the synthesis of materials.
+It has applications in catalysis, medicinal chemistry, the synthesis of materials, and pigment production.

 Solid-State Chemistry

 Solid-state chemistry deals with the properties and structures of solid materials.
-This field is essential in industries such as ceramics, glass production, and semiconductor manufacturing.
+This field is essential in industries such as ceramics, glass production, semiconductor manufacturing, and the development of advanced materials with specific properties.

 Equipment and Techniques